renesas-rz/meta-renesas-ai/meta-benchmark/README.md

 Each framework has its own benchmark tool.

 * For Arm NN SDK, it is armnnBenchmark and armnnTFLiteDelegateBenchmark
-* For Google Coral TPU, it is google-coral-tpu-benchmark
 * For TensorFlow, it is tensorflowBenchmark
 * For TensorFlow-lite, it is tensorflow-lite-benchmark
 * For ONNX Runtime, it is onnxruntime_benchmark